Upcoming Events:

 - See if you can go to an offseason competition

-- How many times to meet during build season?
+- How often to meet during build season?
 (6 weeks)

 - Official meetings